marichards/methanococcus/README.txt

-## iMR539, a Genome-Scale Metabolic Model of <i>Methanococcus maripaludis</i>
+## iMR539, a Genome-Scale Metabolic Model of *Methanococcus maripaludis*

-This repository contains the genome scale metabolic model of <i>Methanococcus maripaludis</i> and a collection of scripts for helping to simulate growth, perturb the model, and query various aspects of the model.
+This repository contains the genome scale metabolic model of *Methanococcus maripaludis* and a collection of scripts for helping to simulate growth, perturb the model, and query various aspects of the model.
 The major directories are as follows:

 ### Model